A lambda calculus interpeter

 LCI is an interpreter for the lambda calculus.
 It supports many advanced features such as recursion, user-defined operators and multiple evaluation strategies, all based on the pure calculus.
 It is free software licenced under the GNU General Public Licence (GPL).

-LCI can run in a browser via WebAssembly.
-Try the demo!
+LCI is a command line program, but it can also run in a browser via WebAssembly.
+Try it below or open the fullpage demo.

 LCI can be considered a small (but powerfull) functional progamming language based on the pure lambda-calculus.
 Its features include: